-- To show asset strip information: - 1.
-Press or vo to select "Assets" in the Main Menu, and press . - 2.
-The display shows the available asset strip, and indicates how many rack units and tags are detected on this strip.
+To show asset strip information:

-• The number of tags includes both the tags attached to the asset strip and those attached to the blade extension strip, if any.
+- 2. The display shows the available asset strip, and indicates how many rack units and tags are detected on this strip. - The number of tags includes both the tags attached to the asset strip and those attached to the blade extension strip, if any.